ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 └───────────────────────────────────┘
 ```

-A special case when objects enclosed in array.
+A special case when objects enclosed in array with square brackets.

 Query: